wenkeyang/coppersmith/_posts/2015-06-11-getting-started.markdown

 Kudos
 -----

-Thanks to [Laurence](https://github.com/laurencer) for the inspiration to use a more story based style to convey our activities, and to do so on GitHub.
+Thanks to [Laurence](https://github.com/laurencer) for the inspiration to use a story-based style to convey our activities, and to do so on GitHub.

 And much appreciation goes to [Sujesh](https://github.com/sujeshce) and [Hendra](https://github.com/hendrasuryanto), under whose tutelage we're learning the ropes.